ZacharyCosenza/project-llm-classifier/notebooks/notes.md

 This experiment just involved concatenating the prompt and response message and passing through the tokenization.
 This adds context at the expense of passing the max_length limit of the tokenizer/model combination.
 On my old local XPU this caused memory issues so I ran with batch size of 2 and only managed to get through a single epoch.
 Moving to the more powerful A40 I am able to using standard batch size 32 for 3 epochs without issue.
 Training finished in less than an hour with test accuracy of 47.3%.

-# Let's scale the base LLM
+# Beyond the baseline

 Appending the prompt to the response is one way of improving performance more along the lines of more efficiently using the given model's context.
-Let's scale the model itself.
+This will act as a good baseline.
 Right now I'm using distilbert-base-uncased from Huggingface.
 According to https://arxiv.org/abs/1910.01108 distilbert has 66M parameters.
+Let's run experiments along the following lines: (1) number of tuned parameters, (2) number of total parameters, (3) pre-training.

+For experiment set 1 using distilbert-base-uncased:
+- baseline: 47.3%
+- fully frozen:
+- bottom frozen